auth0/node-jsonwebtoken/README.md

 * `header`
 * `keyid`
 * `mutatePayload`: if true, the sign function will modify the payload object directly.
 This is useful if you need a raw reference to the payload after claims have been applied to it but before it has been encoded into a token.
+* `allowInsecureKeySizes`: if true allows private keys with a modulus below 2048 to be used for RSA